-If you didn’t meet the 30-day requirement and feel that your water contamination and chemical exposures were a result of Camp Lejeune, you may still apply for the direct connection listing.
+If you didn’t meet the 30-day requirement and feel that your water contamination and chemical exposures resulted from Camp Lejeune, you may apply for the direct connection listing.

 If you served at Camp Lejeune while in the Marine Corps, you could be entitled to disability compensation because of the water contamination.
 Your health conditions might be covered, and we can help.
 Please call (833) LETS-SUE today!

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.